iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/l-p Sequence Space.md

 Take note that $1 - \frac{1}{q}$ is $1/p$ by the fact that they are conjugate to each other.
 At this point we had finished the proof.
 This is a metric space and the other parts of the properties are trivial to prove.

+**Remarks**:

+We can take the limit at both side of the inequality to extend the inequality to l-p spaces with infinitely many entries in it.